Yue Zhao

 - Research Focus: Candidates should align with my core research areas.
 For details, please visit my research interests.

-Update (2025–2026): For Fall 2026, I am only recruiting Ph.D. students whose interests align with a new research direction combining
+Update (2025–2026): For Fall 2026, I am only recruiting Ph.D. students whose interests align with a new research direction on cryptographic systems, distributed systems, ML systems.

 This includes but is not limited to (these are just examples):

-Candidates with system or crypto backgrounds (e.g., Cosmos SDK, EVM, ZK, consensus protocols) are especially encouraged to apply.
+Candidates with system or cryptography backgrounds (e.g., Cosmos SDK, EVM, ZK, consensus protocols) are especially encouraged to apply.

 - Prerequisites for Ph.D.: Successful candidates typically have: